langcog/childes-db-shiny/README.md

-# shiny-app-childfreq
+# childes-db-mlu

-Shiny app that displays child frequencies from CHILDES.
-Inspiration taken from http://childfreq.sumsar.net/.
+Shiny app that displays computed MLUs from CHILDES.